MaciekTalaska/PatriciaSQL/README.md

 Todo:
 ------
-This section should rather be entitled "would like to have", as I am not sure I will have enough time to work on all of these:
+This section should rather be entitled "what would I like to have", as I am not sure I will have enough time to work on all of these:

  - [ ] .deb package
  - [x] syntax highlighting for PgSQL statements
  - [ ] store connection information in human readable format (now it is saved using pickle)
- - [ ] auto-complete (database names, columns...):
+ - [ ] auto-complete:
     - [ ] keywords autocomplete
     - [ ] words used autocomplete
     - [ ] database names, table names, column names... (*)